elin9/TeamMIA/README.md

 What is it?
 -----------
 The purpose of this project was to improve upon the current housing selection process implemented by ResLife.
-The new process and interface saves students time by addressing the fundamental design flaws of the old process.
+The new process and interface saves students a lot of time by addressing the fundamental design flaws of the old process.
-The goals of the project were to implement a coherent interface experience and to optimize information display.
+Goals of the project were to implement a coherent interface experience and to optimize information display.

 Documentation
 -------------